 Further information is available through the appropriate Provincial Student Loans Office (listed below) or by contacting the Financial Aid and Awards Advisor in CMCC's Division of Student Services.
 Additional information can be retrieved from the Canada Student Loans Program website.

-Students who enrol at CMCC on a study permit who wish to apply for government financial aid must contact the Financial Aid and Awards Advisor to determine CMCC's eligibility to administer financial aid from their home country.
+Students who enroll at CMCC on a study permit who wish to apply for government financial aid must contact the Financial Aid and Awards Advisor to determine CMCC's eligibility to administer financial aid from their home country.

-All major financial institutions have student loan programs and/or lines of credit available to CMCC students in all years.
+All major financial institutions have professional student loan programs and/or lines of credit available to CMCC students in all years.
 You need to be aware of the yearly and overall maximums that can impact your long term financial budgets for the four year CMCC program.
 Please contact your bank for details such as eligibility requirements, interest rates and applications.

 CMCC maintains an emergency loan fund for students.
 The maximum is $500, which must be repaid within 30 days.
 Students must submit written proof to substantiate the status of the emergency.
 Emergency loan application forms may be obtained from the Office of Student Services.

 The Students' Council maintains an emergency loan fund.
 The maximum is $500, which must be repaid within sixty days.
 Students in financial need must submit written proof to substantiate the status of the emergency.
 Emergency loan application forms may be obtained from the Students’ Council Office.